VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 # cloud-infra-with-ansible-terraform
-This project was made for course work and it involves using Terraform to create a set of virtual machines, then configuring a jumphost and aa HTTP load balancer using Ansible.
+This project involves using Terraform to create a set of virtual machines and then configuring a jump host and an HTTP load balancer using Ansible.
+It was created as part of a coursework project.

 ## Prerequisites:
-- Linux operating machine or  local Ubuntu vm
+- Linux operating system or local Ubuntu vm
-- Python virtual enviroment installed
+- Python virtual environment installed
-- ssh keypair for the vm instances
+- ssh keypair for the VM instances
 ---

 ## Installing Terraform on a Local Ubuntu Virtual Machine